 They are both a nice, compact size, too.
 Illuminati Tower will grow to about 36 – 48″ tall and 18 – 24″ wide, and Illuminati Arch will reach heights/widths of 48″.
 Both varieties will grow in full sun or part shade and are hardy in USDA zones 4-7.

 Practically speaking, mock orange is a tough plant.
 Deer resistant, hardy, and adaptable to many soils, it’s a durable choice for many gardening sites.

 There’s nothing wrong with growing a plant solely for its spring interest.
 Spring bloomers are a delightful addition to any landscape emerging from winter’s grey.
 They are also critical to garden center sales.

-That’s the one more benefit to the Illuminati™ varieties: their dark green foliage maintains its appeal all summer long.
-While other varieties look tattered, these plants with their thick leaves and good branching are still attractive.
+That’s one more benefit to the Illuminati™ varieties: their dark green foliage maintains its appeal all summer long.
+While other varieties look tattered, these plants, with their thick leaves and good branching, are still attractive.